External actions

 To upload external actions:

 1. Define the action in the external action editor, using the JSON syntax.
-For details, see Define external actions.
+For details, see Create an external action.

 2. Click the Upload Bundle button .